Vesal-J/cookie-manager/readme.md

 # *Cookie Manager*

-**In this repository, I tried to collect the functions needed to work with cookies in javascript, hope you enjoy it** -
+**In this repository, I tried to collect the functions needed to Manage cookies in javascript, hope you enjoy it** -